Saturday, August 12, 2017

 The bus picked us up at the hotel, and then picked up several others and we were off.
 One of the other passengers was a girl named Anna from South Korea.
 In fact she lived in the Gangnam area of Seoul, and if that neighborhood name has a funny ring to it, it should.
 Oppa is Gangnam Style!
 We asked her to demonstrate the dance, but she said we were probably better at it than she was.
 We had an excellent chat with her and she told us all about South Korea, its relationship with the north, the various dialects in the country, insane housing prices and so on.
 She had quit her job as an engineer for a semi-conductor manufacturing company as her workaholic tendencies were causing her health issues.
-So she was taking six months to travel the world, as a solo female backpacker.
+She was taking six months to travel the world as a solo female backpacker.
 I was so impressed by this girl, having the courage to quit a job that paid a lot, but was slowly killing her, and heading out in the world for a life reset.

 We arrived at the first stop for the day which was called Paradise Cave.
 I had a bad feeling when I saw dozens of tourist busses in front of the entrance, and my bad feeling was confirmed when we went in and were stuck behind a huge pack of tourists.
 This is the problem with going to the “can’t miss” sites of a country – everybody else is there too.
 We waited our turn and then were driven a mile or so in a golf cart, and then dropped off and told to start walking up a series of pathways.
 It was actually a fairly beefy walk and my calves were shrieking by the end of it.
 On top we hit a huge wall of tourists so had to wait patiently to get into the cave.
 It wasn’t too bad standing in line though, as there was a strong, cool breeze wafting out from the cave entrance.